MichaelCurrin/hugo-netlify-sample/README.md

 This is a skeleton/sample project for building a static site with Hugo.
 It contains both the repo's content and a CMS to make changes to content through a user-friendly frontend.

+This needs to be maintained if you use it for a long time.
+It does not work above `Node 11` and many node dependencies give deprecation warnings.
+Mostly related to `gulp` and `postcss-cssnext`.
+The [one-click repo](https://github.com/netlify-templates/one-click-hugo-cms) this repo originates from in turn is based on (and sometimes rebased on) the [Victor Hugo](https://github.com/netlify-templates/victor-hugo) repo.

 ## Preview

 In order to use the local CMS editor, you need to have a user account for the app setup on Netlify Identify.
 You can then edit the content on Netlify or locally hosted app using the `/admin` path.